offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    Negate the total score to get the minimum number of operations.
 In the example above, the final score of -3 maps to a minimum of 3 operations.

- * `{bm} genome rearrangement/(genome rearrangement|chromosomal rearrangement|chromosome rearrangement)/i` - A type of mutation where chromosomes break and get glued back together in a different order / direction.
+ * `{bm} genome rearrangement/(genome rearrangement|chromosomal rearrangement|chromosome rearrangement)/i` - A type of mutation where chromosomes go through structual changes, typically caused by either

+   * breakages in the chromosome, where the broken ends possibly rejoin but in a different order / direction.
+   * DNA replication error.
+   * DNA repair error.

    The different classes of rearrangement include...

-   * reversal / inversion:
+   * reversal / inversion: A break at two different locations followed by rejoining of the broken ends in different order. and rejoin in different order

      ```{svgbob}
                                     .--------------.